 The response of the Dunwich burgesses rather implies that such an association was not so far off the mark.
-They made an argument about customary access to the mussels as a common resource in the locality: it had always been the case that when mussels fortuned to appear in the harbour, ‘men of Walberswyk, Southwold, Blybor & of oþer townes next ajoynyng, as [well as] men of donewich & of oþer townes … han used to come theder … with butte speris & smyte butts [spears and spearheads] to take hem & bere hem awey’.
-Indeed, they went further still, arguing that the mussels were a ‘gret comfort & relief of þe kyngs pore pepyll’ in particular, and that whenever they had bedded in Dunwich haven, the civic government had always allowed anyone to take them.
+They made an argument about customary access to the mussels as a common resource in the locality: it had always been the case that when mussels fortuned to appear in the harbour, ‘men of Walberswyk, Southwold, Blybor & of other townes next ajoynyng, as [well as] men of donewich & of other townes … han used to come theder … with butte speris & smyte butts [spears and spearheads] to take hem & bere hem awey’.
+Indeed, they went further still, arguing that the mussels were a ‘gret comfort & relief of the kyngs pore pepyll’ in particular, and that whenever they had bedded in Dunwich haven, the civic government had always allowed anyone to take them.
 The image of a crowd of well-armed commoners acting at the behest of the Dunwich burgesses, then, does not appear to have been entirely false.
 It was an extremely effective strategy for communicating jurisdiction, not only because it mobilized a large group of people in the assertion of civic authority, but also because of its relationship to powerful notions of custom.
 The right to glean customary resources like mussels, as Andy Wood has argued, undermined seigneurial claims of exclusive property.
 Encouraging a crowd of people to act out their rights thus enabled the burgesses to erode Hopton’s exclusive proprietorial claims over the northern part of the harbour, and to project their own good government on behalf of the Crown, giving the ‘kyngs pore pepyll’ their due.

 In sum, the dense and detailed arguments produced in the course of the 1460s disputes at Dunwich thus help to reveal the complex ways in which jurisdiction worked in late medieval England.
 Jurisdiction was neither the legal manifestation of a community, nor a straightforward extent of territory — although in the context of a dispute people might make such claims.
 It was, rather, a series of processes, an ongoing attempt to interpret abstract rights and privileges in relation to contemporary power relationships, and to communicate such interpretations to a wide audience.
 The following section, assesses how this model can help to explain the wave of jurisdictional disputes in fourteenth- and fifteenth-century England.